jalarcon-ale/Dunkelflaute_estimation/README.md

 This respository supports the project $\textbf{Statistical Modeling of Widespread Energy Droughts}$.
-The written report can here be found with name $\textit{technische_rapport.pdf}$.
+The written report can here be found under the name technische_rapport.pdf.
 Two main calculations are addressed in this project:
 * The estimation of the spatial extent of energy droughts.
 * The estimation of return periods of widespread energy droughts.